platformio/platformio-core/docs/plus/unit-testing.rst

 Local
 ~~~~~
-Allows to run tests on local host machine or on the target devices (boards)
+Allows to run tests on host machine or on the target devices (boards)
 that are directly connected to this machine.
 In this case, need to use
 :ref:`cmd_test` command.